Number of French COVID-19 patients in intensive care at 2021 low | Health

 Number of French COVID-19 patients in intensive care at 2021 low

-The number of people in intensive care with COVID-19 in France set a 2021 low on Friday, falling below the level reached following the end of France's second lockdown in November.
-The health ministry reported that the number of COVID-19 patients in ICU fell by 106 to 2,571 as France unwinds its third nationwide lockdown.
-The number of people in ICU reached a high of 6,001 on April 26.
+The number of people in intensive care with COVID-19 in France set a 2021 low on Friday, falling below the level reached after the end of France's second lockdown in November.
+The health ministry reported that the number of COVID-19 patients in ICU had fallen by 106 to 2,571 as France unwinds its third nationwide lockdown, having hit a high of 6,001 on April 26.

+The number of people in intensive care with COVID-19 in France set a 2021 low on Friday, falling below the level reached after the end of France's second lockdown in November.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)